The Non-Orientable Topology of Condorcet's Paradox: Background

-Arrow's Impossibility Theorem concerns the aggregation of \term{weak orders}, i.e., transitive and complete relations.
+Arrow's Impossibility Theorem concerns the aggregation of \term{weak orders}, which are transitive and complete relations.
 A canonical example of which is a preferential voting ballot, wherein an individual (vote) is a ranking of alternatives from most to least preferred.
 Weak orders permit tied rankings (i.e., \term{indifference}) between alternatives.
 We use the term \term{strict order} to refer to a weak order without indifference.